 Like many who will read this I am a reader of books.
 I love to read.
 My favorite topics are theology, philosophy, history, and civics.
-Over the last decade I have spent seemingly countless hours pouring over legitimately countless pages of texts, both antiquarian and modern, in an attempt to both better myself and gain some understanding of the world which surrounds us.
+Over the last decade I have spent seeming countless hours pouring over legitimately countless pages of texts, both antiquarian and modern, in attempt to both better myself and gain some understanding of the world which surrounds us.

 It could readily be said that the end goal of my search has been wisdom.
-The wisdom to be able to able to use knowledge rightly, to truly understand what is laudable and virtuous, and then how to reach those things.
-How to attain the good life.
+The wisdom to be able to able use knowledge rightly, to truly understand what is laudable and virtuous, and then how to reach those things.
+How to attain to the good life.
 A life where peace and love can be found.
 Where the good things can be enjoyed.
 What kind of world is necessary to allow that to happen for me?
 How do I go about building it?

 Reconstructing the world is no small task; I have always realized this.
 But I am young, industrious, and possess a great deal of energy.
 The thought of big tasks does not discourage me.
 Rather what I have always found frustrating is the lack of truly substantive answers to the problems that lie between the world I live in and the world I want to live in.
 Where can these answers be found?
 Do they exist?

 Traditionally my attempts to find these answers lay in adherence to some specific ideology.
 The plan was that there would be some grand scheme, some “yellow brick road,” that if I could just find, it would lead me to that place in the warmth of the sun.
-Being young, this was a relatively easy of a search to maintain.
+Being young this was relatively easy of a search to maintain.
 The call of ideology is most alluring to the mind least familiar with the complicated mechanics of reality.

-From a position of two parts zeal and one part naïveté, I had always entertained the idea that there was — out there somewhere, undiscovered to myself — a particular theory of things that would, with one swift motion, untie all the knots and leave nothing undone save the application.
-Laboring under this burden of idealism, I continued to read and study in search of the master principle that would unlock everything.
+From a position of two parts zeal and one part naïvetéI had always entertained the idea that there was, out there somewhere, undiscovered to myself, a particular theory of things that would, with one swift motion, untie all the knots and leave nothing undone save the application.
+Laboring under this burden of idealism I continued to read and study in search of the master principle that would unlock everything.

-Eventually it dawned upon me that there is no yellow brick road; no one book; no single ideology that will sort out the answer to every problem.
+Eventually it dawned upon me that there is no yellow brick road; no one book, no single ideology, that will sort out the answer to every problem.
 Now this should not be understood as some postmodern rejection of absolute truth.
 Far from it!
-Rather the thing, the bump in the road, which I first groped upon as a blind man sensing some obstacle and later seized as a man in a dark room taking hold of a light switch, was that the primary thing waging war upon wisdom in the modern world has been ideology itself.
+Rather the thing, the bump in the road, which I first groped upon as a blind man sensing some obstacle, and later seized as a man in a dark room taking hold of a light switch, was that the primary thing waging war upon wisdom in the modern world has been ideology itself.
 If wisdom had been supplanted from her throne then the usurper was men who had “only acquired facts and skills.”

 To a generation immersed in the allurements of social media this threat is doubly dangerous.
 In a world of upturned faces any ideology, no matter how divorced from reality, is likely to find at least some adherents.
-And when common ground is afforded with twelve other men on the net, why bother trying to get along with one’s neighbor or kin?
+And when common ground is afforded with twelve other men on the net why bother trying to get along with one’s neighbor or kin?

-But rubber will always meet road, and so it is with abstract ideologies.
+But rubber will always meet road and so it is with abstract ideologies.
 They eventually run up against something for which they have no answer.
-Thus, they crumble.
+Thus they crumble.
 That which is built to last must find its foundations in something deeper than ideological systems.

 Edmund Burke spoke to this over two centuries ago when commenting on the problems besetting the French Revolution.
-In his Reflections on the Revolution in France, he wrote:
+In his Reflections on the Revolution in France he wrote

 All your sophisters cannot produce any thing better adapted to preserve a rational and manly freedom than the course we have pursued, who have chosen our nature rather than our speculations, our breasts rather than our inventions, for the great conservatories and magazines of our rights and privileges.